sr99622/libonvif/README.md

 #### Introduction

 Python configuration is critical to program operation.
-Understanding some aspects of installing and runnning a Python program do impose upon the developer a burden of technical research.
-Compounding the difficulty of this task is the existence of several variations of Python tools that all accomplish the same thing.
+Part of the configuration involves the use of virtual environments, which may appear nebulous due to the abstract nature of the concept.
+Compounding the difficulty of developing an understanding of the mechanics of the implementation is the existence of several variations of Python tools that are capable of creating and managing virtual environments.
 The recommendation here is to focus on the original work from [python.org](https://python.org) and ignore other derivative products such as Anaconda and pyenv.

 Python is a standard tool installed on every Linux distribution.
 Each Linux distro makes it's own version of Python, and it is often used to help manage shell scripts for system maintenance.
 Python has become quite popular and is now available on many other platforms.
 Python is not universally loved, however, and tales abound of Linux machines brought down by bad Python versions.
-This is a legitimate gripe as it is indeed possible to break the functionality of a system Python by overwriting its components installing incompatible versions.
+This is a legitimate gripe as it is indeed possible to break the functionality of a system Python by overwriting its components with incompatible versions.

 #### Virtual Environments